Colchester Town F.C.: Grounds

 In 1919 the club bought the ground.
 The main stand (which remained until the ground closed) was opened in 1933.
 After the club folded, Colchester United took over the ground, where they remained until moving to the Colchester Community Stadium in 2008.

 Colours

 The club originally played in red and white caps, jerseys, and stockings, but in 1875 changed to light blue, which the club wore into the 1880s.
+At some point the club changed to "two-blue" shirts, which it exchanged for red shirts and blue shorts in 1906.